3 Advanced Model Validation

 Validator.
 Validator searches for defects and inconsistencies in models.
 The

-tool enables users to formulate a requirement as an assertion, attach the
+tool lets you formulate a requirement as an assertion, attach the

 assertion to a model, and perform an automated search for a simulation of the